Keirua/blog.keiruaprod.fr/_posts/2020-12-10-better-odds-against-my-3yo-kid.md

 ![](/assets/pictures/balloons/game/balloon-game-box.jpg)

-So my 3-year-old kid has become a huge, huge fan of his game "Ballons."
-We've been playing many games every day during the last three months.
+My 3-year-old kid has become a huge, huge fan of his card game **"Ballons."** We've been playing many games every day during the last three months.
 The game is straightforward, so after a while, I had to find something to fuel some interest in playing with him.
 What about finding a better strategy than him?
 To do so, we will study the game's properties and write many Monte Carlo simulations.

 # The game

-Ballon is a game
+[Ballons](https://boardgamegeek.com/boardgame/13490/ballons) is a 2-4 players card game.

 These are the rules of the game:

- - deal every player 5 balloons.
+ - Deal every player 5 balloons.
- - players then pick action cards in turn:
+ - Each player then pick action cards, one after each other:
-   - "**pop a balloon** of color x" (4 such cards for each color)
+   - "**pop a balloon** of color x" (4 such cards for each color, there are 5 colors)
    - "adult/parent: **recover a balloon of your choice**, if possible" (5 such cards)
  - When you run out of cards in the action deck, you shuffle the discarded cards and keep playing.
- - a player has lost when all his balloons popped
+ - A player has lost when all his balloons popped

 That's it.
+The [ratings](https://boardgamegeek.com/boardgame/13490/ballons/ratings) often say "it’s a great first game for small kids, but it quickly becomes boring for everybody."

 **Initial state of the game**